 Corporate amnesia can be detrimental to a company as they attempt to grow but also fight to retain both talent and internal knowledge.
 The younger generation of workers is now switching jobs twice as fast as their predecessors in the first ten years after graduating from college.
 Here are five steps you can take to prevent this from happening to your company.

 Being organized is one of the most important parts of a healthy business.
 Organization provides employees with the feeling of stability within a company.
-By knowing who exactly you report to, and what specific tasks and responsibilities, employees will feel more grounded within the company.
-By allowing employees to own specific tasks and projects and encouraging them to stay organized by documenting processes will help eliminate Corporate Amnesia in the future.
+By knowing who exactly to report to, and what specific tasks and responsibilities they own, employees will feel more grounded within the company.
+Allowing employees to own specific tasks and projects and encouraging them to stay organized by documenting processes will help eliminate corporate amnesia in the future.

-Creating a database of knowledge and process information will ultimately be your best resource in eliminating Corporate Amnesia.
-By documenting processes within the organization, you are allowing for new employees to quickly and seamlessly join the team without interruption.
-Employee knowledge centers can not only help onboarding of new employees but can help the entire company increase productivity, from sales to customer service processes.
+Creating a database of knowledge and process information will ultimately be your best resource in eliminating corporate amnesia.
+By documenting processes within the organization, you are allowing for new employees to quickly and seamlessly join the team.
+Employee knowledge centers will not only help with the onboarding of new employees, but can also help the entire company increase productivity, from sales to customer service processes.

 Cross training also gives employees the chance to grow and learn new skills.
-This is valuable in the sense that employees will feel as if the company is investing in their future and feel like they’ve had the opportunity to grow a new skill set that could ultimately help them continue their career growth.
+This is valuable because employees will feel as if the company is investing in their future and that they’ve had the opportunity to develop a new skill set that could ultimately help them continue their career growth.

-To protect your business against Corporate Amnesia, you must take an active role in preventing from the beginning.
-By harnessing your company’s and employee’s knowledge in a knowledge sharing platform, you will see a significant reduction in time to onboard new employees and enhanced training opportunities across the company.
+To protect your business from corporate amnesia, you must take an active role in preventing it before it starts.
+By harnessing your company’s and employees’ knowledge in a knowledge sharing platform, you will see both a significant reduction in time to onboard new employees and enhanced training opportunities across the company.